The UK’s airport liquid rules for 2026

 What do new security scanners mean for liquid rules?

 The new CT scanners give security staff a 3D image of a bag, which means passengers no longer need to remove electronics or liquids from cabin bags.
-When fully functional, passengers can pack liquids up to two litres in size.
+When the system is fully functional, passengers will be allowed to travel with up to 2 litres of liquids.

-You can also leave your laptop or other electronic items inside your bag at airport security when the new scanners are in place and functioning.
+You'll also be able to leave your laptop and other electronic items inside your bag at airport security when the new scanners are in place and functioning.
 However, you’ll still need to remove your coat and items such as belts with buckles before walking through the metal detector arch.

 Heading on holiday and need new luggage?
 Discover the best cabin bag brands, as rated by Which? readers